robaru/sofamyroom/roomsim_mod/source/README.md

 }
 ```

 A check of the sampling rate (field `options.fs` of the setup file) is performed.
-A sample rate lower than 44100Hz may lead to artifacts in the sound.
+A sample rate lower than 44100Hz may lead to artifacts in the sound:
 ```c
 /* check simulation sample frequency */
 if (pSetup->options.fs < 44100)